Konamiman/Nextor/docker/README.md

 To avoid corrupting a build, the run **fails if the pinned `<version>-<rev>` tag already exists** unless you tick the **overwrite** checkbox, so re-running with the same revision is a deliberate choice, while bumping the revision (or moving the always-advancing `latest` / `major.minor` tags) is unaffected.

+For a throwaway build - say, trying a toolchain bump from a branch before committing to a real revision - tick the **test** checkbox.
+The run then pushes **only** `<version>-<rev>-test` (e.g. `3.0.0-beta1-r2-test`): no moving tags are touched, the immutability guard is skipped so a re-run simply overwrites the previous test image, and the baked-in image revision (`manifest.json`, labels) reads `r2-test` so the image identifies itself as a test build.
+Note that the workflow builds whatever branch or tag you select in the *Run workflow* dialog, so this is how to publish from a feature branch.

 **Note:** The first publish creates a **private** package; flip it to public once in the package's settings on GitHub if others should be able to pull it.

 ### The manual way